 Hang the Drywall

-- 4 x 8 sheets of drywall, commonly called Sheetrock, a trademarked name
+- 4 x 8 sheets of drywall, commonly called Sheetrock (the brand name)

 - Utility knife and plenty of blades

 - Drywall gun

 Measure from the corner to the first stud that's within 48 inches.
 Transfer that measurement to the drywall and, using a T-square, draw a straight line.
 Cut along the line, again using the T-square.